skinnerjc/inspect_proxmox_sandbox/README.md

 Environment cleanup is partially implemented.
 There is no way to tag all the resources created by a particular eval.
-Therefore the cleanup process for `inspect sandbox cleanup proxmox` will delete all VMs tagged `inspect` and any SDN zones they were in.
+Therefore the cleanup process for `inspect sandbox cleanup proxmox` will delete:

+- all VMs tagged `inspect`
+- any SDN zones created with names matching the pattern above.

 ## Versioning